 Trinity's SAP standards must, therefore, be the same as or stricter than the College's good academic standing requirements listed in the Student Handbook.
-A calculation confirming that Trinity's SAP standards are the same as or stricter than the College's good academic standing requirements is on file with the Financial Aid Office.
+A calculation confirming that Trinity's SAP standards are the same as or stricter than the College's good academic standing requirements is on file with the Office of Financial Aid.

-2. Include the following elements:

-- a.
-Qualitative Standard: the College measures a student's progression toward degree completion using a fixed grade point standard on a 4.0 grade point average scale. - 1) For an admitted student who began enrollment prior to July 1, 2013: To be eligible to receive federal, state, and institutional financial assistance, a student is required to maintain a cumulative 1.667 GPA at the end of each semester of enrollment.
+- 2. Include the following elements: - a.
+Qualitative Standard: the College measures a student's progression toward degree completion using a fixed grade point standard on a 4.0 grade point average scale. - 1) To be eligible to receive federal, state, and institutional financial assistance, a student is required to maintain a cumulative GPA at the end of each semester of enrollment as follows: